lizrice/hello-cloudevents/README.md

 # hello-cloudevents

+CloudEvents is a common format for events.
+This is a very simple demo showing how you can pass an event through an event gateway.

 `receiver` receives an event
 `sender` generates an event

+Depending on environment variables `sender` can send directly to receiver, or via an event gateway.

 ## Set up the event gateway

+The `yaml` directory has YAML for etcd and the event-gateway (which uses etcd for storage).

 ## Event Gateway API